irenecelebrin/pands-project/README.md

 This repository includes the final project for the course 'Programming and Scripting' of the Higher Diploma in Computing for Data Analytics (year: 2025/2026).
 The project consists of a study of the Iris dataset by R. Fisher; the goal is to analyse and plot the data programmatically, in order to gain meaningful insights on the dataset.

 The repository includes the following files and folders:
 - **README** (i.e. this file).
-It includes information on each of the modules in the project, a comment on the project output, and references to external sosurces.
+It includes information on the dataset and on each of the modules in the project, a comment on the project output, and references to external sosurces.
 - **requirements.txt**.
-A list of the requirements to run the code, more information in *I. Requirements*
+A list of the requirements to run the code, more information in *I. Requirements*.
 - **.gitignore**.
-List of file formats that git will ignore and not include in the pushes
+A list of file formats that git will ignore and not include in the pushes.
 - **iris**.
 The complete iris dataset, for user reference *.
 - **modules**.
 More information in *III.
 The analysis*.
     - read_dataset.py